- Description

 Tithonia rotundifolia 'Torch' is beautiful when used in cut flower arrangements, but the flower heads are borne on fragile hollow peduncles (flower stems) that must be cut carefully with a sharp knife lest they bend and collapse.

-Pick flowers early in the day, but wait until the sun has dried the dew.
+Harvest flowers when 90% open for bouquets.
+Pick early in the day, but wait until the sun has dried the dew.
 Remove leaves that are low on the stem, leaving just two or three higher up, near the flower's face.
 Place the flowers in a bucket filled with water, and leave them to stand for several hours in a cool room before placing in a vase.
 Change the water every few days.
 Blooms can last up to a fortnight when kept in water.

 Plant Uses: